Railways in Norfolk: Arrival of the railway

 The railway first arrived in Norfolk in 1845 with a major extension of an existing line from London which previously had stopped short of Cambridge at Bishop's Stortford.
-The extension had been built in sections by three different companies: the Northern & Eastern Railway (N&ER) — Bishop's Stortford to Newport; the Eastern Counties Railway (ECR) — Newport through Cambridge to Brandon); and the Norwich & Brandon Railway (N&B) — Brandon via Wymondham to Norwich.
+The extension had been built in sections by three different companies: the Northern and Eastern Railway (N&ER) — Bishop's Stortford to Newport; the Eastern Counties Railway (ECR) — Newport through Cambridge to Brandon); and the Norwich and Brandon Railway (N&B) — Brandon via Wymondham to Norwich.
 However, the ECR had already held on lease the N&ER's line from Stratford to Bishop's Stortford, and it continued to operate all the services over the expanded route, whose parts were opened simultaneously.
 Its original terminus was at Trowse on the outskirts of Norwich.

 In 1849 this route was joined by the Eastern Union Railway (EUR) line from Haughley to Norwich, extending its own lines from Colchester via Ipswich, creating a new terminus at Norwich Victoria.
 This route is now the Great Eastern Main Line.
 Journey times to the capital were shorter on this route, and it soon became very profitable.

 King's Lynn had been linked to the country's growing railway network in 1846, and in 1862 the line was extended on to Hunstanton.